-The following statements on tax regulations only apply to investors who are fully liable to taxation in Germany1.
-We recommend that, prior to acquiring units of the Investment Fund described in this Sales Prospectus, foreign investors2 contact their tax adviser in order to discuss any possible tax consequences in their country of residence arising from the acquisition of units.
+The following overview of tax regulations applies only to investors who are fully liable to tax in Germany.
+We recommend that, prior to acquiring units of the Investment Fund described in this Sales Prospectus, foreign investors contact their tax adviser in order to discuss any possible tax consequences in their country of residence arising from the acquisition of units.

 As a special purpose fund, the Investment Fund is exempt from corporation and trade tax.
-However, the taxable income of the Investment Fund is taxable for the private investor as income from capital assets, which is subject to income tax, provided that it exceeds the saver's flat-rate annual allowance of EUR 801 (for single persons or spouses assessed separately) or EUR 1,602 (for spouses assessed jointly) together with the other investment income.3
+However, the taxable income of the Investment Fund is taxable for the private investor as income from capital assets, which is subject to income tax, provided that it exceeds the saver's flat-rate annual allowance of EUR 801 (for single persons or spouses assessed separately) or EUR 1,602 (for spouses assessed jointly) together with the other investment income.

 Income from capital assets is generally subject to a 25% withholding tax (plus solidarity surcharge and, where applicable, church tax).
-Income from capital assets also includes income distributed by the Investment Fund, income equivalent to distributions, the mid-way profits, as well as any gains from the sale or purchase of fund units, provided that the units were or are acquired after 31 December 2008.4
+Income from capital assets also includes income distributed by the Investment Fund, deemed distributed income, the mid-way profits, as well as any gains from the sale or purchase of fund units, provided that the units were or are acquired after 31 December 2008.